How Gay-Friendly is Kimpton Hotel & Restaurant Group?:

 Kimpton is based in San Francisco, where you'll find the greatest number of the company's hotels and restaurants (the restaurants are always inside hotels, and they're virtually always first-rate dining destinations on their own, just as popular with nonguests as guests).
 In San Francisco, there are nine hotels, plus another in nearby San Jose.
 Other cities with two or more Kimpton's include Alexandria, VA (3), Chicago (4), Boston/Cambridge (3), Dallas (2), Los Angeles (2), New York City (4), Miami (2), Philadelphia (2), Portland, OR (3), San Diego (3, if you include the nearby Hotel La Jolla), Phoenix/Scottsdale (2), Seattle (3), and Washington, DC, which is second only to San Francisco with eight hotels (and 11 if you include the VA burbs).

 Other cities with Kimpton properties:

 Kimpton continues to expand at a rapid rate, and currently you'll find one of the company's properties in the following cities:

 Aspen, Baltimore, Denver, Minneapolis, Salt Lake, Scottsdale, and Vero Beach, FL.
 Recent properties have included the Hotel Palomar in Phoenix, RiverPlace in Portland, Hotel Wilshire in Los Angeles, Hotel La Jolla near San Diego, Canary Hotel in Santa Barbara, and Monaco in Philadelphia.
-The company is currently developing the Pearl Hotel in San Antonio, with a fall 2014 opening anticipated; the Mulberry Inn in historic Savannah, which will likely debut later in 2013 or early 2014 (likely with a different name), and a new Kimpton Milwaukee property, slated for a 2015 opening.
+The company is currently developing the Pearl Hotel in San Antonio, with a fall 2014 opening anticipated; the Brice Hotel in historic Savannah, which is planned for summer 2014 (likely with a different name), and new Kimpton properties in Palm Springs and Milwaukee slated for 2015.

 Kimpton's programs on behalf of gay travelers: